 How I work

-I work with small and medium-sized businesses, government and other organisations to take care of their content, web design, branding and strategy and SEO research for businesses, government and not-for-profit organisations.
+I take care of content, web design, branding and strategy, and SEO research for businesses, government and not-for-profit organisations.

 Clients can choose one or more of the above services, or package them together in a big collaborative bundle that will see us working together for 2-4 months.